Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 We think that we could bring a better user experience, security and performance (thanks to a highly scalable/higher txs layer 2 based on substraTEE):

-- Math Wallet envision smartcard with screen, we think that despite a comparable level of security, It should more cumbersome and less flexible than our solution.
+- Math Wallet is based on MPC that require heavier computation ressources.
+They also envision smartcard with screen, we think that despite a comparable level of security, It should be more expensive, cumbersome to use and less flexible and more complex to deploy than our solution.

-- Gluon QR code based transaction confirmation that requires 2 screen can also be more cumbersome and is already exposed to banking trojan with overlay capabilities ( see potential attack on QR code in our lightpaper).
+- Gluon QR code based transaction confirmation that requires 2 screen should also be more cumbersome.
+Moreover, this scheme is already exposed to banking trojan with overlay capabilities ( see potential attack on QR code in our lightpaper).
 Although their TPM based approach could be complementary down the road to TEE, to mitigate potential future flaws on Intel SGX.

 ## Team :busts_in_silhouette: